HanLingsgjk/UnifiedGeneralization/README.md

 This project introduces a self-supervised generalization method for training optical flow and stereo tasks, which can generate high-quality optical flow and stereo datasets by simply inputting RGB images captured by the camera

+**We provided weights for ScaleFlow++ trained using GS58 in [Project](https://github.com/HanLingsgjk/CSCV) Readers can reproduce the effect in Table C of the paper SAG by downloading Demo_Scaleflowpp.pth**

 https://github.com/user-attachments/assets/a88bd218-77c4-47c8-ac68-4c2a8cf7ed19